Latest News

 How long can Wall Street ignore Trump's "visible hand"?
 McGeever

-If the record high U.S. stocks prices accurately reflect the investors' assessment of Trump 2.0's first year, it is a glowing scorecard of the most interventionist administration in decades.
+If the record high U.S. stocks prices accurately reflect the investors' assessment of Trump 2.0's first year, it is a glowing scorecard for the most intervening government in decades.

-Trump also ordered the purchase $200 billion in mortgage-backed securities.
-He directed U.S. Oil companies to conduct activities in Venezuela.
+Trump also ordered the purchase $200 billion in mortgage-backed securities and directed U.S. companies to conduct business in Venezuela.
 He tried to stop defense firms from purchasing back shares until they increased production.
-And he called for an annual cap on credit card interest rates, as his Justice Department threatened to indict Fed chair Jerome Powell.
-That's only a few of the things that have happened in the last week.
+And he called for an annual cap on credit card interest rates, as his Justice Department threatened to indict Fed Chair Jerome Powell.
+That's all in the last week.

 INEFFICIENT MARKET HYPOTHESIS?

-Imagine an alternate future in which Kamala Harris wins the 2024 U.S. Presidential election, and is now entering her first year of office after pursuing a?similarly unorthodox clutch of controversial policies.
-Would the markets shrug this off?
+Imagine an alternate future in which Kamala Harris had won the U.S. Presidential election in 2024 and was approaching her first year in office.
+She would have pursued a similar controversial set of unorthodox policy.
+Would the markets shrug this off so easily if Kamala Harris won in 2024?

 Last year was indeed a record-breaking year for stocks, and other asset classes.
-According to HFR, hedge funds, which are not fans of government interference in the "free market" and private sector, saw their assets under management reach $5 trillion.
+According to HFR, hedge funds, which are not a fan of government interference in the private and free market, saw their assets under management reach $5 trillion.

-William Henagan is a research fellow at the Council on Foreign Relations.
-He agrees that it's a bit of a "conundrum", given the Trump administration's high-interventionist approach towards Wall Street and Main Street.
+William Henagan is a research fellow with the Council on Foreign Relations.
+He agrees that it's a bit of a "conundrum", given the Trump administration's interventionist approach towards Wall Street and Main Street.

-Henagan explains that investors don't necessarily perceive the market interventions to be a substantial erosion of the rule of law, and the property rights which underpin the financial markets and economic system.
+Henagan asserts that investors don't necessarily perceive the market interventions to be a substantial erosion of the rule of law or property rights which underpin the financial markets and economic system.

 Perhaps public markets aren't the most efficient or all-seeing.